What Health Hazards Are Lurking in Sewage Cleanup?

 • Redness: Another common symptom of skin irritation is redness.
 Your skin may appear reddened and inflamed, indicating that it has been affected by the hazardous substances present in sewage.

-• Chemical burns: In some cases, exposure to sewage can lead to chemical burns on your skin.
-These burns can be painful and require medical attention to treat and heal properly.
+• Chemical Burns: In some cases, exposure to sewage can result in chemical burns on the skin.
+These burns can be painful and require medical attention to be treated and healed properly.

 • Protective clothing: To minimize the risk of skin irritation, it’s essential to wear appropriate protective clothing, such as gloves, boots, and coveralls.
 These items act as a barrier between your skin and the hazardous substances, reducing the chances of irritation.